saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/basic-molecular-biology/index.md

 Hit compounds usually have problems: weak binding, poor solubility, off-target effects, or toxicity.
 Medicinal chemists iteratively modify the molecular structure to improve properties while maintaining activity.
 This is a complex multi-objective optimization problem.

 **AI/Computation role**:
-- **QSAR (Quantitative Structure-Activity Relationship)**: Predicting how structural changes affect activity
+- **QSAR (Quantitative Structure-Activity Relationship)**: Predicting how structural changes affect activity: QSAR models learn mathematical relationships between a molecule's structure (like which functional groups it has, its shape, its electronic properties) and its biological activity.
+For example, a QSAR model might reveal that adding a chlorine atom at a specific position increases binding affinity by 10-fold, while adding it elsewhere has no effect.
+This helps chemists make informed decisions about which modifications to try next.

-- **ADMET prediction**: Machine learning models for absorption, distribution, metabolism, excretion, and toxicity
+- **ADMET prediction**: Machine learning models for absorption, distribution, metabolism, excretion, and toxicity: Before synthesizing modified molecules, AI can predict whether they'll have acceptable pharmacological properties.
+Models trained on thousands of previous drugs can predict whether a molecule will be absorbed through the intestine, how long it will stay in the body, whether liver enzymes will break it down too quickly, and whether it's likely to be toxic to the heart, liver, or kidneys.
+This prevents wasting time on molecules that would fail later.

-- **Molecular dynamics**: Simulating protein-ligand binding at atomic detail
+- **Molecular dynamics**: Simulating protein-ligand binding at atomic detail: These physics-based simulations model every atom's movement over time (typically nanoseconds to microseconds), showing how the drug molecule and protein move and interact dynamically.
+This reveals whether the drug stays stably bound, which interactions are most important, and whether the protein changes shape upon binding.
+However, these simulations are computationally expensive, often requiring hours to days on powerful computers.

-- **Multi-objective optimization**: Algorithms that balance multiple desired properties
+- **Multi-objective optimization**: Algorithms that balance multiple desired properties: Since improving one property (like binding) often worsens another (like solubility), optimization algorithms help find the best compromise.
+These algorithms explore chemical modifications that improve the overall "score" across all important properties simultaneously, rather than optimizing one property at a time.
+Think of it like tuning a car for both speed and fuel efficiency—you need to find the sweet spot.

-- **Retrosynthesis prediction**: AI models that suggest synthetic routes for proposed molecules
+- **Retrosynthesis prediction**: AI models that suggest synthetic routes for proposed molecules: Just because you design a molecule doesn't mean chemists can actually make it.
+Retrosynthesis AI works backward from the target molecule, breaking it down into simpler starting materials and suggesting the chemical reactions needed to build it.
+Modern models trained on millions of published reactions can suggest routes that human chemists might not consider, and assess whether a synthesis would be practical or prohibitively difficult.

-- **Generative models with constraints**: Creating new molecules that optimize multiple properties simultaneously
+- **Generative models with constraints**: Creating new molecules that optimize multiple properties simultaneously: Advanced generative models can be given multiple objectives (high binding, low toxicity, good solubility, easy to synthesize) and generate novel molecules that satisfy all constraints.
+These models navigate the chemical space more intelligently than random modifications, proposing molecules that represent meaningful improvements across the board.

 Tools like graph neural networks can predict molecular properties orders of magnitude faster than physics-based simulations, enabling rapid iteration.